5l1v3r1/bradamsa-ng/README.md

 > or the original fairly often.
 The random state to use can be given with the -s parameter, which is followed by a number.
 > **Using the same random state will result in the same data being generated**.

-*bradamsa-ng*'s payload generator works by invoking Radamsa every time a new payload is requested from Intruder.
+*bradamsa-ng*'s payload generator works by invoking Radamsa every time a new payload is requested by Intruder.
 Providing a custom seed would mean that the same payload will be generated over and over again, which would totally defeat the purpose of a fuzzer.